yunshengtian/AutoOED/docs/source/content/manual-personal/overview.rst

 setting up, running, and checking status of your optimization problems.
 Here is the overview for the content in these subsections, and please follow the order of these steps:

-To start the software and create/load/remove the optimization task, please refer to `Software Entry <software-entry.html>`_.
+To start the software and create/load/remove experiments, please refer to `Software Entry <software-entry.html>`_.

 After the software is started, to build an optimization problem and let AutoOED recognizes it, you need to go through steps in `Building Problem <build-problem.html>`_.